 Wua Tanu bucha statue from Luang Por Jerd comes as a special and highly expected edition of the most exquisite fine masterpiece amulets and bucha statues that Luang Por has ever made.
 The Wua Tanu is a powerful guardian and bringer of sustenance, as well as a very aggressive protector against black magic, ill wishers, and thieves.
 The statue measures 4.5 inches wide at the horns, (3 inches leg span), and is the ‘Pim B’ model of two models in this size.
 The temple states this is a 3 inch bucha, which we find confusing seeing as the span between the horns is 4.5 inches, in comparison to the space between the front hooves which is 3 inches.
 The widest part of the statue is however, 4 inches.

-This ‘Pim A’ Wua Tanu bucha statue, is endowed with three
+This ‘Pim A’ Wua Tanu bucha statue, is endowed

 Continue reading Wua Tanu Bucha Statue (Ongk Kroo) – Luang Por Jerd